Sunak to be named PM as Johnson bows out – Daily Business

 Mr Sunak, the former Chancellor, who officially launched his campaign this morning, already has more than twice as many supporters as the former Prime Minister – 146 against Mr Johnson’s 61 and Ms Mordaunt’s 26.

+Mel Stride, chair of the influential Treasury select committee, Guy Opperman, the former pensions minister, and Jesse Norman, the ex-Barclays director who served as financial secretary to the Treasury during the pandemic, all came out in favour of Sunak over the weekend.

+Nadhim Zahawi, who this morning wrote an article in the Sunday Telegraph backing Mr Johnson who made him his last Chancellor, was tonight supporting Mr Sunak and his article was no longer available online.

-In statement, said he felt he is “uniquely placed” to avoid the country being plunged into a disastrous general election, but he could not reach agreement with his leadership rivals “in the national interest”.
+In statement, Mr Johnson said he felt he is “uniquely placed” to avoid the country being plunged into a disastrous general election, but he could not reach agreement with his leadership rivals “in the national interest”.

 He said: “In the last few days I have been overwhelmed by the number of people who suggested that I should once again contest the Conservative Party leadership, both among the public and among friends and colleagues in Parliament.